 At least, that’s more or less what I thought when I saw a Catania Carmelo Era IV for sale on a Dutch subsidiary of eBay.
 Normally, I don’t browse through classified advertising sites, but this time was an exception.
-After reading our earlier story on the Era I, an oversees website visitor had contacted me, asking whether I could try and find him such a Catania Carmelo archtop.
+After having read our earlier story on the Era I, an oversees website visitor had contacted me, asking whether I could try and find him such a Catania Carmelo archtop.
 Now that seemed an interesting challenge to me, particularly given the tight budget that he mentioned.
 Mind you, the transaction would also require costly intercontinental shipping!
 Nevertheless, I agreed to give it a try.

 Coincidence had it that, already at first glance, I spotted a suitable and reasonably priced Era IV on the old interwebs.
 After a couple of days of sporadic negotiations, the seller and I struck a deal, under the condition that the archtop would have no major flaws.
 On a foggy winter’s night, I then embarked for a one-and-a-half-hour drive to the East of the country to pick it up.
 A crazy thing to do perhaps, as in the mean time I had come to realize that selling and shipping for the agreed maximum price would still yield me a financial loss!
 I had already invested half a tank of gasoline too.
 However, this trip was not strictly business, I was also genuinely interested in getting to meet a twin of my Era I – they’re both from 1962.